January 15: Today in Royal History

 January 15, 1875 – Birth of King Abdulaziz (Ibn Saud) of Saudi Arabia in Riyadh, then in the Emirate of Nejd and Hasa, now the capital of the Kingdom of Saudi Arabia

 Abdulaziz was an Arab tribal leader who founded the Kingdom of Saudi Arabia.
-He was King of Saudi Arabia from 1932 until his death in 1953.
+He was King of Saudi Arabia from 1932 until he died in 1953.
 He had ruled parts of the kingdom since 1902, having previously been Emir, Sultan, and King of Nejd, and King of Hejaz.
 Abdulaziz had a polygamous household comprising of several wives at a time and numerous concubines.
 It is thought he had a total of 22-24 wives.
 He was the father of almost a hundred children, including 45 sons of whom 36 survived to adulthood.
 The six Kings of Saudi Arabia who followed King Abdulaziz were all his sons including Salman, the current King of Saudi Arabia.
 At the age of 78, Abdulaziz died in his sleep from a heart attack with his son Prince Faisal, a future King of Saudi Arabia, at his bedside.

 Unofficial Royalty: King Abdulaziz (Ibn Saud) of Saudi Arabia